jinchoo/responsive_portfolio/README.md

  3. Setup
  4. License

-Description:
+Description

-The goal of this project is to create your own mobile responsive portfolio by using Bootstrap CSS framwork.
+ 1. The goal of this project is to create your own mobile responsive portfolio by using   Bootstrap CSS framwork.

-*To create three different HTML files.
+ 2. To create three different HTML files.
-    *index.html
+    a.  index.html
-    *portfoli.html
+    b.  portfoli.html
-    *contact.html
+    c.  contact.html
-    *To create functional Navbar links.
+    d.
+To create functional Navbar links.
-    *To propertly utilize Bootstrap components and grid system.
+    e.
+To propertly utilize Bootstrap components and grid system.
-    *Using sematic HTML
+    f.
+Using sematic HTML
-    *Each page having the valid and correct HTML.
+    g.
+Each page having the valid and correct HTML.
-    *Linking the three different HTML files that has been created incorporate within the Navbar.
+    h.
+Linking the three different HTML files that has been created incorporate within the Navbar.
-    *Downloading background image from the website to add the background images to the portfolio.
+    i.
+Downloading background image from the website to add the background images to the portfolio.

-Technologies:
+Technologies
-    *HTML 5
+ 1. HTML 5
-    *CSS 3
+ 2. CSS 3
-    *Bootstrap 4
+ 3. Bootstrap 4
-    *VS Code-Editor
+ 4. VS Code-Editor
-    *Github repository
+ 5. Github repository

-Setup:
+Setup
-    *Right click the file index.html, portfolio.html, and contact.html.
+ 1. Right click the file index.html, portfolio.html, and contact.html.
-    *Right click the website, click inspect, and click source.
+ 2. Right click the website, click inspect, and click source.

 License:
     *MIT License